nickdunn/member_replies/README.markdown

 2. Enable it by selecting the "Member Replies", choose Enable from the with-selected menu, then click Apply.
 3. Add a Member Replies field to your discussion "parent" section (e.g. to your Articles section, if a Comments section contains replies)
 4. Select the Selectbox Link field in the "child" section (e.g. an "Article" field in the Comments section) when configuring the field

+## Known limitations

+To filter the field you **must** be sorting by the field also.
+It is a requirement of the SQL joins.

+When filtering by the field, **pagination does not work**.
+The SQL required for filtering entries is not applied to the SQL that performs the pagination counting, so the pagination numbering will be incorrect.
+It is advisable that if you filter by `unread` then you also disable pagination.
+Perhaps just show the latest 25, 50 or 100 entries.
+Sorry.